moodle/devdocs/docs/apis/subsystems/group/index.md

 ### How to get just the groups that the current user can see

 The following example will check whether the current user has permission to see hidden groups on a course, and **if they do not**, will apply additional conditions to a query to restrict the results to just those groups they should see.
-Note that a query like this must join on `group_members` as group visibility is dependant on the user's own memberships.

 ```php
 $courseid = required_param('courseid', PARAM_INT)';